BattlefieldDad/Battlefield-6-Portal---Domination-Template/README.md

 ## Credits

 This template provides a solid foundation for domination-style game modes and can be extended with additional features as needed.
 The modular design allows for easy customization and expansion.

 ## License

 This template is provided as-is for educational and development purposes within the Portal ecosystem.
+Please credit Battlefield Dad if you use it in your projects.